Egyptian hieroglyphs: Spelling

 However, many of these apparent spelling errors constitute an issue of chronology.
 Spelling and standards varied over time, so the writing of a word during the Old Kingdom might be considerably different during the New Kingdom.
 Furthermore, the Egyptians were perfectly content to include older orthography ("historical spelling") alongside newer practices, as though it were acceptable in English to use archaic spellings in modern texts.
 Most often, ancient "spelling errors" are simply misinterpretations of context.
-Today, hieroglyphicists use numerous cataloguing systems (notably the Manuel de Codage and Gardiner's Sign List) to clarify the presence of determinatives, ideograms, and other ambiguous signs in transliteration.
+Today, hieroglyphists use numerous cataloguing systems (notably the Manuel de Codage and Gardiner's Sign List) to clarify the presence of determinatives, ideograms, and other ambiguous signs in transliteration.

 Simple examples

 The glyphs in this cartouche are transliterated as:

 though ii is considered a single letter and transliterated y.

 Another way in which hieroglyphs work is illustrated by the two Egyptian words pronounced pr (usually vocalised as per).
 One word is 'house', and its hieroglyphic representation is straightforward: